The Ultimate Guide to Credit Cards

 Discover offers cards to consumers of all credit types, from no credit to excellent credit.
 If your application is accepted, you’ll receive your plastic card in about a week, and you can start using it after you activate it online or over the phone.

 An unsecured Discover card will have a credit limit based on your creditworthiness.
-Discover also offers a secured card in which the credit limit is equal to your cash deposit.
 You can charge purchases on your Discover card up to the credit limit without incurring any interest charges if you pay your entire balance by the next monthly payment date.

 If you wish, you can stretch out your payments over multiple billing cycles as long as you make the minimum payment each month.
 You’ll be charged interest on your unpaid balances at the annual percentage rate (APR, which is based on the prime rate) you were given when the card was issued.